 Just as Ashley was mentioning how well our flights from Vancouver to Houston to Costa Rica were going, our connecting flight from Houston to Costa Rica was cancelled.
 I guess Volcan Turrialba had other plans for us when it erupted and cancelled 13 flights due to the ash it spewed onto the San Jose airport runway.

 After a night at the Houston Intercontinental Ramada Inn and a little bit of alcohol to make the night go by more quickly in the hotel that was under construction, we woke up, flew to Panama City, and eventually arrived at our final destination of San Jose, Costa Rica.
 Surprisingly, all 6 checked bags of ours arrived successfully.
 Seriously though, we checked three at the main counter, one at the oversized bag counter, and two at the gate.
 We were almost certain that at least one of our bags wouldn’t arrive in San Jose.

-It was awesome to be back in Costa Rica knowing that we would be back on the road again, but before that we needed to pick up our truck.
+It was awesome to be back in San Jose, Costa Rica knowing that we would be back on the road again, but before that we needed to pick up our truck.
 We were optimistic about our ability to get our paperwork sorted, pick up our truck, complete an oil change, and head toward the Caribbean Coast the following morning.
 Things definitely didn’t go as planned, but I guess in reality that is to be expected.